 Elsie Owusu OBE

-Elsie Owusu is the director of ArchQuestra, leasing the design collective for architecture, diversity and innovation.
+Elsie Owusu OBE is the director of ArchQuestra, leading the design collective for architecture, diversity and innovation in emerging economies.
 An architect and urban designer, Elsie was runner-up for RIBA presidency in 2018.
-She is principal of Elsie Owusu Architects, with projects in UK, Nigeria and Ghana.
+She is principal of Elsie Owusu Architects, with projects in UK, Nigeria and Ghana and is also a Director of JustGhana, a UK company dedicated to investment in the people and culture of Ghana.

 David Savage is a partner and head of the Construction & Infrastructure sector at Charles Russell Speechlys.
 He advises employers, contractors, and consultants on a wide range of building and civil engineering matters, both domestically and internationally.